Calicut University UG admissions 2018: Registration process begins at cuonline.ac.in

 Interested lot can register online through the nodal centres functioning in all colleges, Akshaya centres, firms providing internet facilities or directly from home.
 Students are required to register through CAP for admission to the BVoc Programmes/BTA/BA Music/Vocal/ Veena/Mridangam/Violin programmes.

-Categorization of seats
+Calicut University admissions: Categorisation of seats

-The available seats are categorized as follows:
+The available seats are categorised as follows:

 — Merit seats